netbox-community/netbox-operator/docs/examples/README.md

 This folder shows some examples how the NetBox Operator can be used.

-Each example folder contains a README.md which explains how you can set up your local enviroment to step through the examples.
+Each example folder contains a README.md which explains how you can set up your local environment to step through the examples.

 Prerequisites:
 - go version v1.24.0+